 on a subject,” where the subject is the diseased,

 maimed, mutilated self of 19th-c.
 Chicago, the self

 in any way deformed so as to be unsightly

-& will I tell David to stop looking, tell David I’m tired
+& will I tell him to stop looking, tell him I’m tired

 & I’m about to be arrested for walking in public